Wolfyxon/wolfyxon.github.io/public/docs/guides/contributing.md

 *The program crashes with a message "image.png is missing in the binary" when you open it.*

 # Writing code
+To contribute by directly writing code, go to the project's GitHub repository and **fork** it to create a copy of it on your GitHub account.

+Then I recommend you **create a new branch** so you can submit paralel pull requests without waiting for your previous ones to be accepted and you won't have to revert all the commits on the main branch if they get rejected.

+After that, you can edit files in your fork as you wish, I strongly recommend you use **Git** over the GitHub web interface for committing files.

+When you're done, commit your changes and click **contribute** (it will appear) in your repo to create a pull request to send your code for review.

+Make sure to follow the rules below.

 ## 1. Follow the project's style